KaySackey/Nemo/README.rst

 	- It is not as pretty as it could be
 	- It was not invented here. =)

-As such, I set out to create an alternative 12 frantic hours of coding later, I have *something* that may possibly be called alpha.
+As such, I set out to create an alternative.
+Twelve frantic hours of coding later, I had *something* that may possibly be called alpha.

-Nemo is intended as an aid, not a shortcut, not a crutch, not a way to avoid learning HTML.
+Nemo is intended as an aid, not a shortcut, nor a crutch, nor a way to avoid learning HTML.
-In order to write proper Nemo, you still have to know HTML and as such it'll get out of your way if you just want to write HTML.
+In order to write proper Nemo, you still have to know HTML and as such it will get out of your way if you just want to write HTML.

 However, if you want to write it fast, write in Nemo and let it do the heavy lifting for you.